Kpytoo/DutchCardGame/README.md

 Since I have some experience with music, I decided that I wanted to add some to my game! <br/>
 I tried to go for this lounge-esk jazzy track that is groovy but not too distracting. <br/>
 With the use of a simple bass pattern, simple piano chords playing 7th chords using a pentatonic blues scales, and some percussions, I was able to achieve my goal. <br/><br/>
-The full track can be listened from the Audio folder or on my Youtube Channel found here (https://www.youtube.com/watch?v=y4IvQflFR4g) <br/>
+The full track has been fully produced, mixed and mastered and can be listened from the Audio folder or on my Youtube Channel found here (https://www.youtube.com/watch?v=y4IvQflFR4g) <br/>

 ## - Sound effects
 Although I had some experience creating music, I never really created sound effects, especially for a game. <br/>